Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 After this, here are some major points to check –

-- When you get everyone out, give them some minutes to check if there is anyone left inside the store.
+- When you get everyone out, give them some minutes to check if anyone is left inside the store.
 Inspect the areas like closets, stockrooms, and restrooms.

 - Lock the entrance and exit doors.
 Also, get someone out of the door to keep the door closed when everyone is out.